VCG-team/elbo-t2ialign-webpage/README.md

 # ELBO-T2IAlign-webpage

-Webpage for ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models.Official implementation for DiffSegmenter is <a href="https://github.com/VCG-team/elbo-t2ialign">here</a>
+Webpage for ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models.
+Official implementation for ELBO-T2IAlign is <a href="https://github.com/VCG-team/elbo-t2ialign">here</a>

 # Acknowledgements